 Apart from the museum, take some time and lose yourself in the beautiful streets of this city and admire other points of interest like Nossa Senhora da Conceição Church and Jesuits Church and College.

 Before you leave Portimão, go to Santa Catarina Fortress, located in Arade river mouth.
-Here, you can enjoy the beautiful view over one of the most famous beaches in Portugal, the wonderful Rocha Beach.
+Here, you can enjoy the beautiful view over one of the most famous beaches in Portugal, the wonderful beach Praia da Rocha.

 The beautiful small town of Ferragudo is facing the city of Portimão but belongs to the municipality of Lagoa.